thindil/tashy/README.md

 TASH too) can be found [in CHANGELOG.md](CHANGELOG.md)

 TASHY is the Ada 2012 binding to Tcl/Tk.
 It allow to use Tcl code in Ada code and vice versa.
-Included bindings (most of them are incomplete):
+Included bindings:

 * Tcl - It is the base binding.
 Allow use Tcl scripts in the Ada code.
+  This binding should be complete but have lack of the code documentation.
+If you find that something is missing, please [open an issue](https://github.com/thindil/tashy/issues/new) with it.
 * Tk - Requires Tcl binding.
 Allows use Tk GUI in the Ada code.
+At this moment it is a low level binding - mostly works like standard Tcl/Tk commands.
+Additionally, this binding is still incomplete, but you can use any Tk command/widget by `Tcl_Eval` or `Execute_Widget_Command` procedures.
+This is the main focus of the development at this moment.
 * Tklib - Requires Tcl and Tk bindings.
 Allows use additional packages for Tk GUI in the Ada code.
+At this moment it is a low level binding only to tooltip package.
+If you want binding to any other package from this library, feel free to [open an issue](https://github.com/thindil/tashy/issues/new) with it.

 ## Build the library from sources